WPJohnny-plugins/comments-sticky-moderate/readme.txt

 Stable tag: 1.0.0
 License: GPL-2.0+

-Moves moderation options at top of each comment to speed up manual approval.
+Moves moderation options to top of each comment to speed up manual approval.

 == Description ==